anakic/querystorm-docs/DefiningFunctions/Managing packages.md

 Azure Artifacts is a cloud-based package management solution that allows you to create and share NuGet packages via feeds that can be public or private.

-Setting up a feed takes just a few minutes, and is free of charge.
-Currently, the free plan allows for up to 2GB of storage, which is enough for thousands of packages, and should be more than enough for a long time.
+Setting up a feed takes just a few minutes and is free of charge.
+Currently, the free plan allows for up to 2GB of storage, which is enough for thousands of packages and should be more than enough for a long time.
 Should you need more space, scaling it is quite easy as well.

 To create an Azure artifacts feed, follow the steps below: